cta-observatory/ctapipe/docs/pipeline/index.rst

 User option for step
 ^^^^^^^^^^^^^^^^^^^^
-You can add all needed parameters for the stage, and get them at executation time.
+You can add all required parameters for the stage, and get them at execution time.

 configuration example
 ^^^^^^^^^^^^^^^^^^^^^